Physical Therapy at Fremont Therapy Group after radiofrequency ablation can generally begin immediately unless your doctor recommends otherwise.

 Generally the treatment we provide at Fremont Therapy Group for your spine after radiofrequency ablation can assist greatly in managing your pain but it should be remembered that this procedure may not be a cure for your chronic pain; they are only a part of your overall pain management plan.
 You will need to continue working long-term with your doctor, Physical Therapist, and any other health care professional involved in your pain management.
 You will also need to continue faithfully doing your rehabilitation home program in order to best manage your pain.
 If your pain has not been positively affected by the ablation, increases, or returns despite the ablation and regular Physical Therapy treatment, your therapist may ask you to return to see your surgeon in order to discuss the possibility of another ablation or other pain management options.

-Fremont Therapy Group provides services for Physical Therapy in Fremont and Carbon Counties.
+Fremont Therapy Group provides services for Physical Therapy in Fremont, Carbon, and Sweetwater Counties.